 6. A common system of law based on Christian and biblical principles and moral absolutes.
-Those principles and moral absolutes include giving people unlimited freedom to hold any religious beliefs they choose, but they don’t include giving people unlimited freedom to perform any action they wish to do.
+Those principles and moral absolutes include giving people unlimited freedom to hold any religious beliefs they choose and to engage in a free market, including establishing a family business, but they don’t include giving people unlimited freedom to perform any action they wish to do.

 7. A belief in a rigorous private education, with strong training in logical thinking, philosophy, empirical truth, history, and biblical languages.